UPDATE AS OF 2021: We are currently suspending our classroom visits at this time. Feel free to reach out if you have any questions.

 If you are in the San Francisco Bay Area, we have a local team trained and available to do school visits, assemblies, and presentations.
 We can arrange for Skype classroom visits in other areas.
-Please contact us at [email protected] to discuss your needs.
+Please reach out via our contact page.

 We have collaborated with other disability organizations, autistic leaders, parent groups and educational specialists on autism awareness education rooted in storytelling.
 We are working to build a culture of acceptance in schools through our school visits and classroom educational tools.